vatsanatech/OneFeed-Android-SDK/README.md

 ```

 > ## Note
 > Notification service with WittyFeedNativeAndroidSDK is optional to use but is highly recommended.
-You will get to handle this notifications on Viral9 Dashbaord
+You will get to handle this notifications on OneFeed Dashbaord

 ## 2. License